-One note, explored in Limitations below, is that this model does not lend itself to co-design or collaborative engagement, so it's essential that you know your audience to assess whether this is the most effective approach.
+One note explored in Limitations below is that this approach does not particularly lend itself to co-design or collaborative engagement, so it's essential that you know your audience to assess whether this is the most effective approach.

 IN YOUR LATTICEWORK.

 As outlined, Minto’s Pyramid is a key communication and presentation approach in the consulting and business world and incorporates the SCQA model and MECE principle in its application.
 It's worth considering MECE as a connected model to Divide and Conquer.
 Incorporate Aristotle's Rhetoric into your messaging to make the most of tested persuasive techniques.

 Depending on context and audience it might be more effective to leverage a very different communication approach in the form of the Hero's Journey.
 Finally, where appropriate, you might supplement this model's lack of collaboration with Design Thinking.